 It takes a little longer to grill them when they are all in a row on a skewer like this as they insulate each other.
 It took close to 10 minutes per side on a 500 degree grill to brown them.
 Here they are flipped:

 And here they are ready to serve after I browned them on the other side:

-The saltiness and garlic of the Andria’s Steak Sauce compliments the sweetness of the scallops and the Firewire Skewers makes it much easier to mange them on the grill.
+The saltiness and garlic of the Andria’s Steak Sauce complements the sweetness of the scallops and the Firewire Skewers makes it much easier to mange them on the grill.
 Think if you were doing 24 scallops and had to keep checking 24 different ones with the tongs to make sure they come clean from the grill grates.
 With the double skewers, you would only have to make 3-4 flips depending on how many scallops you could squeeze onto each one

 If you have any questions about the Andria’s Scallops please feel free to comment below or shoot me an email.